Perseids meteor shower 2024: How to watch the biggest shooting stars and fireballs

 When to watch the Perseids meteor shower

-As the moon is waning during the Perseid's peak this year, you'll be able to catch the show all night long.
+As the moon is waxing during the Perseid's peak in 2024, but you'll be able to catch the show after the moon sets.

 The Perseids aren't just visible during their peak.
 This shower is active from July 14 until September 1.